nataliejhong/kubernetes_test_project/README.md

 * kubectl get service

-* NOTE: mongo-secret.yaml file not uploaded, you will have to create one to run this project
+* NOTE: username and password in mongo-secret.yaml file, you will have to create one to run this project